udacity/mentor-onboarding-and-style-guide/README.md

 - Github for submitting markdown files and code files.
 - [Github gists](https://gist.github.com/) for submitting a code snippet.
 - Google docs and spreadsheets for anything that cannot fit into Github or Gists.
+- Do not host any artifact in a personal repository/account/workspace.
+Instead, ask the Udacity staff to host the artifacts in the Udacity's repositories/Google drive/any other Udacity owned account.